NVIDIA/NeMo/docs/source/core/core.rst

 .. tip:: It is a good practice to define types and add `@typecheck()` decorator to your `.forward()` method once your module is ready for use by others.

-.. note:: The output of `.forward(...)` method will always be of type `torch.Tensor`, so it will work with any other Pytorch code.
-The type information will be carried with every tensor.
+.. note:: The outputs of `.forward(...)` method will always be of type `torch.Tensor` or container of tensors and will work with any other Pytorch code.
+The type information will be attached to every output tensor.
 If tensors without types will be passed to your module it will not fail but types will not be checked.
 Thus it is recommended to define input/output types for all your modules, starting with data layers and add @typecheck() decorator to them.